-Raking/covering the ball is legal as long as the ball is immediately moved and not withheld from play (change for 2020).
+Raking/covering the ball is legal as long as the ball is immediately moved and not withheld from play.
 If a player covers the ball without immediately moving the cross, that is withholding.
+(The old rule prohibiting this for 8U and 10U has been removed.)